Maryland gets Danny Manning his first win with a 70-68 upset of No. 20 Florida

 The Wahab-Reese puzzle

 After Maryland lacked a strong presence in the frontcourt last season, the Terps brought in a pair of talented big men in Georgetown transfer Qudus Wahab and freshman Julian Reese.
 Their arrival, along with Reese’s strong performance, prompted a critical question: Will those two have to split minutes at center, or can they play together?
-Turgeon had to address that issue, often mentioning that Maryland would try those lineups eventually, but early in the season, the staff had concerns about how Reese would match up defensively against opposing power forwards.
+Turgeon had to address that issue, often mentioning that Maryland would try those lineups eventually, but early in the season the staff had concerns about how Reese would match up defensively against opposing power forwards.

 Now it’s Manning’s puzzle to solve.
-When asked this past week whether Wahab and Reese might share the court soon, Manning said: “That’s something everybody I talk to asks me if I’m going to play Q and Juju together, and I’m 6-foot-10.
+When asked this past week whether Wahab and Reese might share the court soon, Manning said: “That’s something everybody I talk to asks me — if I’m going to play Q and Juju together, and I’m 6-foot-10.
 I’m like, ‘Yes — at some point in time.’ ” But he stressed how difficult it is for a freshman to learn two positions at once.
-Before this game, Wahab and Reese had only played together for about five minutes.
+Before this game, Wahab and Reese had played together for only about five minutes.

 Against Florida, the Terps briefly experimented with a Wahab-Reese pairing.
-They played alongside each other for roughly four minutes in the first half.
+They played alongside each other for roughly three minutes in the first half.
 In that stretch, Maryland scored three points and allowed four.
 Wahab and Reese played together again during the second half for a stretch that lasted 1:19; Reese scored on a layup but then fouled a three-point shooter.
 That was Reese’s fourth foul, so he headed to the bench.

 Wahab has kept his role as the starting center, but Reese continues to play well.
 Even though the guards provided most of the scoring against Florida, Wahab and Reese will give the Terps options heading into Big Ten play.